mawfia/Travel-Buddy/README.md

 INTRODUCTION:
 --------------------
-This is a Spring/MVC CRUD project designed, built, and deployed to cloud services over a period of 14 days.
+This is a Django/Python project designed, built, and deployed to cloud services over a period of 2 days.

 INTRO:
 --------------------